 Specialisms: Anxiety, Self Esteem, Social Anxiety, Relationships, Bereavement.

-Hello, my name is Caz, and I am a counsellor working in Private Practice in Clapham.
+Hello, my name is Caz, and I am a counsellor/therapist working in Private Practice in Clapham.
 I offer short-term and long-term work to all people seeking to work through issues affecting them.
-If you’re looking to find out more about counselling, or are interested in coming along for sessions, please see below, or for more information
+If you’re looking to find out more about counselling, or are in interested in coming along for sessions, please see below for more information.

 WHAT IS COUNSELLING